-- 37. The Paying Owners shall: - (a) Pay the Stage One Secondary Contribution 1 to the County Council on or before the date when 2650 Dwellings on the Site have been Occupied. - (b) Pay the Stage One Secondary Contribution 2 to the County Council on or before the date when 3125 Dwellings on the Site have been Occupied. - (c) Pay the Stage One Secondary Contribution 3 to the County Council on or before the date
+- 37. The Paying Owners shall: - (a) Pay the Stage One Secondary Contribution 1 to the County Council on or before the date when 2650 Dwellings on the Site have been Occupied. - (b) Pay the Stage One Secondary Contribution 2 to the County Council on or before the date when 3125 Dwellings on the Site have been Occupied. - (c) Pay the Stage One Secondary Contribution 3 to the County Council on or before the date when 3625 Dwellings on the Site have been Occupied. - (d) Pay the Stage One Secondary Contribution 4 to the County Council on or before the date when 4500 Dwellings on the Site have been Occupied. - (e) Pay the Stage Two Secondary Contribution I to the County Council on or before the date when 4800 Dwellings on the Site have been Occupied. - (f) Pay the Stage Two Secondary Contribution 2 to the County Council on or

-In addition, the modification is sought for reasons of viability and deliverability, deferring the Contributions to assist further the Applicants' cash flow and in the light also of the delays in delivery (circa 12 months) and the deferred requirement for funds that have already occurred.
-The deferment of this cost is captured in the Viability Report at Appendix 3, Infrastructure Cost Plan (Scenario 2) Line Ref 5200.1 and forms part of this revised viability analysis justifying each discharge and modification sought.
+Viability Report at Appendix 3, Infrastructure Cost Plan (Scenario 2~ Line Ref 5200.1 and forms part of this revised viability analysis justifying each discharge and modification sought.

-As for the introduction of a provision to take account of contributions from other developments, this is only right and just.
+As for the introduction of a provision to take account of contributions from other developments, this is only right ~d just.

 Moreover, the Secondary School obligations will serve their purpose better or at least equally well if modified in this way given the wider pool of funding to be drawn upon with this change.